 GERBER® GOOD START® milk-based formulas become the first & only routine infant formulas to meet the criteria for an FDA-accepted qualified health claim.

 GOOD START® Soothe infant formula designed for excessive crying & colic.

 Feeding Infants and Toddlers Study (FITS)

-The results of the FITS study brought to light some key issues—notably that many toddlers failed to get adequate amounts of several important nutrients, including Vitamin E, Calcium, Iron, Potassium, and dietary fiber.
-In addition, it revealed that many toddlers weren’t eating even a single fruit or vegetable serving on a given day.
+FITS 2002 was the first undertaking of its size and revealed interesting facts about what infants and toddlers were really eating.
+Several key issues were brought to light —notably that many toddlers failed to get adequate amounts of several important nutrients, including vitamin E, calcium, iron, potassium, and dietary fiber.
+In addition, it revealed that many infants and toddlers weren’t eating a discrete portion of fruit or vegetable serving on a given day.

-Nestlé conducted a follow-up FITS study in 2008 of 3,378 children, expanding the age range for infants and toddlers from birth to 48 months.
+Follow-up FITS research was conducted in 2008 of 3,378 children, expanding the age range for infants and toddlers from birth to 48 months to also include preschoolers.
 Compared with 2002, the 2008 study showed that infants are being breastfed longer, and fewer children are consuming sweets and sweetened beverages.
-However, there’s still room for improvement in the diets of many toddlers and preschoolers.
-Many of their diets contain too much saturated fat and sodium, and they need more fruit, vegetables, and healthy fats.
+However, there’s still room for improvement in the diets of many infants, toddlers and preschoolers.
+Many of their diets contain too much saturated fat and sodium, and they need more fruit, vegetables, whole grains and healthy fats.

 Gerber Nutrition Journey origins